jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## New and Old Societies As Seen in Celebrities

-New technology is already changing our society.
-By connecting people to the internet, we've given ourselves the power to receive and send information on demand.
-Like a person holding a two-way radio in a life raft, we now have a voice.
+New technology put two-way radios in all our hands.
+Like a person in a life raft, we now have a voice.

 An example of this freedom is celebrities.
-We'll always celebrate the people we look up to.
-But, in the Industrial Age society, our stars were often decided for us.
+In the Industrial Age society, our stars were often decided for us.
 The era of mass-production only let a few people make movies, release albums, or get their names in "the papers."

 Internet Age celebrities are different.
 While we can make fun of Instagram models, silly YouTubers, Twitter trolls, and obscure podcasts, but at least we can follow who we want.
 Which also means we celebrate who we wish to.

 Heck, with no gates to overcome, anyone can be a musician, artist, comedian, thinker, reviewer, or "celebrity."

-Personally, I follow people like Sailing La Vagabonde, Adam Savage's Tested, Kings and Generals, Historia Civilis, BatmanRealAccount, Dave 2D, Kirsten Dirksen, Traversy Media, Taylor Tries, RealEngineering, Dr. Becky.
+Personally, I follow people like Sailing La Vagabonde, Historia Civilis, BatmanRealAccount, Dave 2D, Traversy Media, RealEngineering, Dr. Becky.
 I celebrate them because they're real people doing cool stuff who'd never consider themselves celebrities.

 The next time you hear "celebrity," ask yourself if they're one of yours.
 Modern technology gives you that power.

 ## I Want to Work at Blockbuster, I Want to Use Netflix

 Stargazer, never let anyone call you an employee, consumer, or taxpayer.
-Those are all different names for non-playing character.
+Those are all different names for a non-playing character.
 There's no achievement or responsibility required to be them.

 Player gods call themselves workers, owners, and citizens.
 These are the roles where people have problems, and thus seek out solutions that upgrade themselves and their society.

 With that in mind, let's think about our future.

 Everyone knows the world is changing.
 We hear a lot of the computerization of work and the end of the "one job for life" mentality.
 What doesn't exist is the self-realization that _your_ job is changing.
 There are still lots of Blockbusters in the world today.
 They sustain themselves on hidden fees, confusing sales contracts, and high mark-ups.
 Unfortunately, the people inside often think they'll be there forever, even though they watch Netflix every night.

-Player gods should always know the truth.
-Times are "always a'changin."

 This doesn't mean you'll lose your job tomorrow.
 But eventually, you'll have to adapt because society will get just as sick paying for your Blockbuster as it did the original one.